-While this definitely works, clay traps have to be emptied frequently and people oftentimes end up wasting a lot of clay in the process.
-For this reason, many potters still end up using buckets for rinsing before utilizing the sink with the trap, which is messy and inconvenient.
+While this works, clay sink traps have to be emptied frequently, and people oftentimes end up wasting a lot of clay in the process.
+For this reason, many potters still end up using buckets for rinsing before utilizing a clay sink trap, which is messy and inconvenient.

 3. Invest in The CINK

 Many potters, from beginners to professionals, have discovered the miracle of The CINK — our portable filtering and recycling system.
 The CINK is a full pottery studio sink that uses a filter and recirculates the water to collect all the clay.
 No lugging buckets of water, no clogged pipes, and minimal mess!
 Plus, you’ll waste less clay and save money over time.

 What makes this better than a clay sink trap is that it’s portable and doesn’t require plumbing access.
 That means it’s perfect for all types of spaces — from large classrooms and professional pottery studios to small home set-ups in your basement or garage!
 Once you’ve tried it, you won’t be able to live without it.

 3 Tips for Clay Disposal

 Whether you buy The CINK or use one of the more primitive methods for clay recycling and preventing clay-clogged pipes like clay sink traps, keep these 3 handy clay disposal tips in mind.